-The new Regulation establishes that the power to approve related-party transactions whose amount or value is greater than or equal to 10% of the total asset items according to the last annual balance sheet approved by the Company corresponds to the Annual General Meeting, at the proposal of the Board of Directors.
+Article 21 of the Regulations of the Board of Directors establishes that the power to approve related-party transactions whose amount or value is greater than or equal to 10% of the total asset items according to the last annual balance sheet approved by the Company corresponds to the Annual General Meeting, at the proposal of the Board of Directors.
 The power to approve other related-party transactions corresponds to the Board of Directors.
 Approval by the Annual General Meeting or by the Board of Directors of a related-party transaction shall be subject to a prior report from the Audit and Compliance Committee.